DerrickMokaya/DerrickMokaya/README.md

 ---

 ## 👨‍💻 Professional Summary
-Motivated and detail-oriented **Security Analyst** with a strong foundation in cybersecurity, data analysis, and system administration.
+Motivated and passionate **Security Analyst** with a strong foundation in cybersecurity, data analysis, and system administration.
 Demonstrates practical skills in threat detection, network security, and incident response, reinforced by formal training and hands-on labs.
 Proficient in scripting and automation for security operations.
 Committed to continuous professional growth and contributing to secure, resilient IT environments.

 ---